Carbon-Twelve-C12/supernova/SuperNova-Production-Roadmap.md

 ## Overview

 This document outlines the technical specifications and implementation plan to transform SuperNova from an alpha-stage project to a fully production-ready blockchain implementation.
-The work is organized into six major focus areas, with specific deliverables, implementation details, and timelines for each component.
+The work is organized into seven major focus areas, with specific deliverables, implementation details, and timelines for each component.

 ## 1. Security Hardening